'No peace, no election in Mozambique': RENAMO junta leader tells DW | The China Post

 After Mozambique’s independence in 1975, the former rebel movement repeatedly clashed with the ruling FRELIMO in a bloody war.

 The current peace treaty signed in August was intended to settle the conflict for good.
 But the agreement was built on sand.
 On the eve of the signing, two people were severely injured in an attack on a truck in Sofala province.
 Nhongo’s “Junta Militar da RENAMO” was blamed for the attack.
-He, however, rejects any responsibility for the attack, in the DW interview.
+He, however, rejects any responsibility for the attack.

 RENAMO fighters were supposed to have vacated their military bases on August 21 and surrendered their weapons.
 But the rebels ignored the deadline.